Author |

 Points: 52001

 Champion Kiwi jockey Michael Walker remains in an induced coma 24 hours after a fall at Pakenham jumpouts on Tuesday morning.
-Walker’s condition remains serious but stable after initial scans cleared the jockey of spinal and internal injuries.
-Doctors are dealing with a brain trauma.
-The

-doctors at the Alfred Hospital in Melbourne plan to reduce Walker’s
+The Victorian Jockeys’ Association CEO Matt Hyland told News Corp that doctors at the Alfred Hospital in Melbourne plan to reduce Walker’s sedation on Wednesday.

-sedation on Wednesday.
 “As of last night, the plan was for the doctors to start to reduce the sedation over the next 24 hours,” Hyland said.
-“Michael suffered a very heavy concussion, so the fact they are slowly bringing him out of sedation is positive.”
-Walker’s

-manager Liam Prior told News Corp that Walker’s family has requested
+Walker’s manager Liam Prior told News Corp that Walker’s family has requested privacy until Walker’s injuries have been fully identified.

-of respect to the family, I won’t be making any further statements until
+“Out of respect to the family, I won’t be making any further statements until we know the full extent of Michael’s injuries,” Prior said.

 Wisdom has been chasing me but I've always outrun it!

-Sister Dot
+Sister Dot View Drop Down

 Premium